microsoft/aed-rust-learn-content/ownership-borrowing-lifetimes/includes/2-learn-about-the-borrow-checker.md

 }
 ```

-Mutable data can be mutably borrowed using `&mut T`.
+Mutable data can be borrowed using `&mut T`.
 This is called a *mutable reference* or
 *mutable borrow* and gives read/write access to the borrower.
 In contrast, `&T` borrows the data via
 an *immutable reference*, and the borrower can read the data but not modify it.

-Note that you may have one or the other of these two kinds of borrows, but not both at the same
+You may have either one or the other of these two kinds of borrows, but not both at the same
 time:

 - one or more references (`&T`) to a resource.
 - exactly one mutable reference (`&mut T`)

-The following code would fail to compile, then:
+The following code would then fail to compile:

 ```rust
 fn main() {